citycoins/governance/ccips/ccip-012/ccip-012-stabilize-emissions-and-treasuries.md

 ## Activation

-This CCIP will be voted on using a vote contract that adheres to CCIP-011[^9] using the last two active cycles from when the contract is deployed.
+This CCIP will be voted on using a vote contract that adheres to CCIP-011[^9] using the last two active cycles from when the voting contract is deployed.

+Currently, this would be:

+- MIA cycles 21 and 22
+- NYC cycles 15 and 16

+The scale factor for MIA was determined using the same formula used in CCIP-011[^9] and calculated based on the total supply at the start block of the first cycle and the end block of the last cycle.

+- MIA scale factor: 0.8605 (prev: 0.6987)

+TODO: put finalized spreadsheet in ODS format

 ## Reference Implementations